 As a result, I could barely walk down the street without all kinds of different people waving and saying hello.

 If I went into the dry cleaner and there was a line, they handed me my clothes and said, “just pay us next time.”
 If I sat down in the diner, they gave me free coffee.
 When I went to the corner bar, they knew me by name and never asked for ID.

 But here’s the thing.
 My (did I mention it was immense?) popularity was narrowly focused in a very tight geographic area: maybe a quarter mile radius out from the bank itself.

 Within that quarter mile circle, I was a king.
 But if I went just a little bit farther – down to Kenmore Square, up to Coolidge Corner, or anywhere just beyond the immediate neighborhood and the people I knew well and saw every day, I became just another exceedingly good-looking man on the street.

 I don’t think you’ll be surprised to learn that this experience – a king in one place; a nobody everywhere else – has influenced my approach to marketing ever since: I focus on the people I know.

 You see, just like you, I know – and by “know,” I mean really know, with no introduction necessary – about 500 people on Earth.

-The difference between you and me, however, particularly as it applies to the marketing of your solo professional business, is that I keep in touch with my 500 people.
+The difference between you and me, however, particularly as it applies to the marketing of your professional service business, is that I keep in touch with my 500 people.
 And you don’t.